 The budget must reflect the realistically expected revenues by major source for the budget year concerned.

-The expenses reflected in the budget must be divided into votes.
+The expenses reflected in the budget must be divided into projects (votes).

 The budget must also contain the foregoing information for the two financial years following the financial year to which the budget relates, as well as the actual revenues and expenses for the year before the current year, and the estimated revenues and expenses for the current year.